 When camping in Canada, it’s best to use your debit or credit card whenever possible.
 Most banks will be able to offer you the best rate of exchange and you’ll have a good record of everything that you spend money on when you return from your bank statement.
 It’s also a good idea to have a little bit of cash on hand because some campgrounds may not even accept credit cards or debit cards (but most do).

-When you’re planning your trip, there are dozens of amazing places in Canada to take advantage of, so get out there, explore and make sure you have everything needed to get in and out of the country, including one of our luxury Portland RVs or Seattle RVs to take you there and back in!
+When you’re planning your trip, there are dozens of amazing places in Canada to take advantage of, so get out there, explore and make sure you have everything needed to get in and out of the country, including one of our luxury Seattle RVs to take you there and back in!